tinspham209/netflix-clone/README.md

 ```

 - Initial firebase project:

+```
+firebase init
+```

 1. Are you ready to proceed? `Y`
 2. Choose `Hosting`
 3. What do you want to use as your public directory? `Build`
 4. Configure as a single-page app `N`

-```
-firebase init
-```
+- Deploy

 ```
 npm run deploy